oqtane/oqtane.docs/src/pages/manuals/site/user-management.md

    ![User Import Window](assets/user-management-import-users.png)

 3. Click **Upload** to load the file, then click **Import** to add users in bulk.
-4. If you don’t have a template, you can download one by clicking the **Template** button.
+4. If you don't have a template, you can download one by clicking the **Template** button.

    ![User Import Users Template Button](assets/user-management-import-users-template-button.png)